jpmtavares/GENEVA/README.md

   ## pipelines
 * [Allele Frequency](https://github.com/jpmtavares/GENEVA/blob/master/pipelines/GENEVA_AlleleFrequency.sh)

   Download and run `get_vcfmerge2freq.sh` and `get_inHouseFreq.py` in present work directory, which will be used as default directory for getting VCF samples files and output Allele Frequency file.

+  usage: `GENEVA_AlleleFrequency.sh`